4 Indiana Ave Valparaiso, IN 46383

 Our Indiana personal injury law office takes pride in providing the highest level of personalized service to our clients.
 Taking care of our clients is our first priority.
 As such, when you hire our law firm, you will have direct contact with the legal team that is handling your personal injury claim.
 We will keep you informed as your case progresses through the legal system, notifying you of any important changes along the way.
 We also encourage you to reach out to your car accident lawyer if you have any questions or concerns that arise while your claim is underway.

 Our car accident lawyers will gather evidence to help prove how the crash occurred, and we will work to identify all parties who may have contributed to the incident.
 We may request photos and videos, dashcam footage, and any available footage from nearby security cameras or traffic cams.
 We will interview witnesses, examine the accident scene, and inspect the vehicles that were involved in the crash.
 Our injury attorneys will also collect information from your doctors about your medical treatment and your prognosis.
+If the crash involves a rideshare vehicle, a skilled rideshare accident lawyer in Indiana can help determine whether the Uber/Lyft driver, the company, or another negligent party should be held responsible.

 It is common for insurance companies to play hardball when evaluating car accident claims.
 In an attempt to minimize payout, the insurance company is likely to dispute your claim about how the accident happened or how severely you were injured.
 If the cause of the accident or the severity of your injuries are in question, our injury attorneys may hire top medical experts, accident reconstruction specialists, and/or investigators to help prove negligence.
 Expert testimony significantly increases your chances of recovering full compensation for your losses.